gogodick/gogodick.github.io/_posts/2018-10-09-vDPA-framework.md

 ```
 # 3. Live migration
 There is a new device driver at drivers/net/ifc, this device driver supports vDPA framework, and this device shoule be an intel FPGA device.
-And we will use this device driver to analyze the implementation of live migration.

 ifc driver supports below ops:
 ```
 struct rte_vdpa_dev_ops ifcvf_ops = {